-The Meaningful History Behind the Upside Down Christmas Tree Trend
+The Upside-Down Christmas Tree Trend

 Where Did Upside-Down Christmas Trees Come From?

 Though interest in the upside-down Christmas tree has spiked in recent years, historians have traced the centuries-old tradition to Europe.
-The inverted triangular design is said to have been used to explain the Holy Trinity, and it was later adopted by working-class households as a space-saving approach to Christmas decorating.
+The inverted triangle design is said to have been used to explain the Holy Trinity, and it was later adopted by working-class households as a space-saving approach to Christmas decorating.
 The concept continues to grow in popularity around the world as an alternative to the traditional upright tree.

 How Do I Hang an Upside-Down Christmas Tree?

 You can hang an upside-down Christmas tree from the ceiling, and there are a couple of ways to do it.
-The first option is to loop hanging wire around a secure part of the artificial tree, such as the part of the faux trunk where branches are secured in place.
-You can also drill a small hole through the bottom of the artificial trunk, then loop a sturdy hanging wire through it.
-For a chandelier effect, you will need to hang the artificial Christmas tree from a heavy-duty hook screwed into the ceiling or designated support point.
+The first option is to loop hanging wire around a secure part of an artificial tree, such as the part of the faux trunk where branches are secured in place.
+You can also drill a small hole through the bottom of the trunk, then loop a sturdy hanging wire through it.
+For a chandelier effect, you will need to hang the artificial Christmas tree from a heavy-duty hook screwed into the ceiling or a designated support point.

 How Do I Decorate an Upside-Down Christmas Tree?

 What are the benefits of a hanging tree?
 Ornaments are given a little more visibility because of the inverted branches.
 If the tree is suspended from your ceiling and not anchored on the ground (and thus more prone to movement), keep the ornaments light and shatterproof to avoid a mess.
 Add lights and garlands first, then highlight your favorite holiday baubles and long ornaments by displaying them on the tree's longest branches.
-Another bonus: Upside-down trees leave more room on the ground for presents!
+Another bonus: Upside-down trees leave more room on the ground for presents.

 Where Do I Put Gifts with an Upside-Down Christmas Tree?